County of Blois: Ancient times

-A first Frankish county
+A county of the Frankish kingdom

 The Franks established there a first county named Comitatui blesensi, whose capital city was already in Blois, on the right bank of the Loire river.
 The counts' names of that time are not known.

 When King Chlothar I died, the county was administratively attached to the Kingdom of Orleans then offered to his elder son Guntram until 592, whereas the neighboring cities of Chartres and Tours were gifted to the second son, Charibert I, yet King of Paris.

 At the spiritual level, the diocese of Blois would still depend on the bishopric of Chartres, since the first Frankish Kings would have taken this decision in order to keep the clergy of Chartres away from politics and management of the Blois area.

 At these times, Blois was governed by one of the 7 mayors of the palace whose mission was to select a Frankish nobleman to raise him as a count.
 The name of the chosen count did not come down to us, but a civil war did break out in the region.
 Along with the Carnutes, the Bloisians fought against people from Orléans and Châteaudun.